How do I get a passport?

 Do I need special insurance?

 Participants are required to have at least $50,000 of medical insurance coverage while overseas.
 Check your current health insurance policy to make sure it has international coverage.
 If you do not already have a policy or are not covered by a parent, you need to purchase coverage for your trip which meets these specifications.
 This can be a travel insurance policy.
-One option is to visit ITS Outreach Travel.
-Click on the green “Get a Quote” button.
+One option is to visit International Travel Solutions ( ITS ) Click on the "Global Projects" button.

 Their optional short-term coverage benefits include: